 If someone comes across a different type of panel or if their 27UK650 doesn't correspond to our review, let us know and we will update the review.
 Note that some tests such as the gray uniformity may vary between individual units.

-The LG 27UK650 is a 4K monitor with an IPS screen and FreeSync support, and one of the best 4k monitors we've tested in 2018.
+The LG 27UK650 is a 4K monitor with an IPS screen and FreeSync support, and one of the best 4k monitors we've tested so far.
 See also our recommendations for the best monitors for dual setup, the best gaming monitors and the best 4k HDR monitors.

 The Dell U2718Q and the LG 27UK650 both have very similar performance.
 They're both very good monitors for gaming.
 The Dell U2718Q has slightly better ergonomics, which makes it easier to place the monitor comfortably while gaming, whereas the LG 27UK650 has marginally better refresh rate since it includes the FreeSync implementation of the variable refresh rate to eliminate tearing.
 It's also flicker-free.